 - h.
 Locating an addition at the front of a structure is inappropriate. - i.
-An addition shall be set back from any primary, character-defining facade. - j.
+An addition shall be set back from any primary, character-defining façade. - j.
 While a smaller addition is visually preferable, if a residential addition would be significantly larger than the original building, one option is to separate it from the primary building, when feasible, and then link it with a smaller connecting structure. - k.
 The addition should not overhang the lower floors of the primary building in the front or to the side.
-This will help maintain the original profile of the building. - 1.
-For additions to existing buildings, original entrances, front porches, and projecting features, such as balconies, bays, and dormer windows, shall be retained or restored. - m.
-Original second or third stories shall not be removed to add a new addition to the building or to lower the roof.
+This will help maintain the original profile of the building. - For additions to existing buildings, original entrances, front porches, and projecting features, such as balconies, bays, and dormer windows, shall be retained or restored.